AndrewBenzSW/k6-example/README.md

 }
 ```

 This is what a basic K6 test looks like.
-Like any Javascript file, we start with the modules we want to use within the script.
-The we define the default export for our test module, which K6 uses as the main code block that each virtual user (VU) will execute for each iteration of the test.
+As with any Javascript file, we start with the modules we want to use within the script.
+Then we define the default export for our test module, which K6 uses as the main code block that each virtual user (VU) will execute for each iteration of the test.
 Within the default function, the first line makes a get request to the root of our API.
 The second line causes the script to sleep for 1 second before finishing.
 It isn't strictly necessary to execute the sleep command, but there is [an explanation](https://community.k6.io/t/how-sleep-impacts-overall-duration-of-the-test/404) on the K6 support forum explaining why you might want to do it.

 Let's run the test and see what happens: